5 Easy Ways to Help Your Wedding Videographer and Also Help Them Remain Unobtrusive

 1).
 Send them a wedding schedule with timings and with as much details as you know ( for example Kelly and Simon will be doing the readings - There will be 4 speeches from Dad, Best Man , Groom and Bride)

-2) Make sure there is a small space for them to stand to film your ceremony.
+2) In the day of arches and fantastic floral arrangements its important there is a small space for your creative team to stand to film and photograph your ceremony.
 Often the flowers are placed either side of where the couple are getting married and the person conducting the ceremony will stand directly in front of you.
 Although a good videographer will make the best of any situation, planning for a good position for your videographer will enable them to stay in one place and remain unobtrusive.

 3) Inform the important people and guests that the day is being filmed.
 You will often notice the videographer more when your guests get in their way.
 The biggest moments of the day when this can happen are.

 When the best man comes up to hand over the rings and proceeds to then stand in front of the camera.
 Often the registrar will inform him not to do this, but pre-warning the best-man will mean the videographer won’t have to move to capture the ring shot.

 When you walk back down the aisle.
 One of the best shots of the day the new bride and groom walking down the aisle, however all your guests want a piece of the action as well.
 Guests will often step into the middle of the aisle to get a shot with their phone of the happy couple, unfortunately this will mean them appearing in your photographs and film instead of you!!
 Let the register tell your guests that they may take photos of you signing the register but otherwise to please wait until after the ceremony.
 This will enable them to enjoy your day and get the shots they want, but to also stay out of the professionals way.